top of page

 The benefits of TDD are:

-• Tests prove that the code does what its meant to do
+• Tests prove that the code does what it's meant to do

 • Tests drive the design of the program